How to Start Growing Microgreens: A Beginner's Guide

 Comprehensive Course: For those who want the complete deep-dive education, our Microgreen Masterclass Course covers everything from beginner fundamentals to advanced techniques.
 It includes detailed modules on tray systems, growing mediums, and troubleshooting.

 Our Blog: Check out the On The Grow blog for dozens of in-depth articles on specific topics.
-We're constantly adding new content based on questions we get from growers like you as well as updating old blogs.
+We're constantly adding new content based on questions we get from growers like you, as well as updating old blogs.

-Our Book: We self-published a book called "Becoming a Microgreen Master" and this comprehensive microgreen growing book is for beginners to commercial growers.
+Our Book: We self-published a book called Becoming a Microgreen Master (also available as an eBook).
+This comprehensive microgreon growing book is for beginners through commercial growers.
 It has step-by-step instructions, proven techniques, and troubleshooting guides.

 Frequently Asked Questions: View our FAQ page on our website for even more answers.